StevenRasmussen/EFCore.SqlServer.NodaTime/README.md

 * LocalTime
 * Duration

 As of version 1.0.0, only basic operations are supported.
-There is not support for functions related to these types.
+There is no support yet for functions related to these types.

 To use, simply install the NuGet package:
 ```